oneapi-src/oneDAL/INSTALL.md

 https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit.html

-These dependencies can also be installed through the `conda` software, but doing so will require a few additional setup steps - see rest of the instructions for details.
+All of these dependencies can alternatively be installed through the `conda` software, but doing so will require a few additional setup steps - see [Conda Development Environment Setup](https://github.com/uxlfoundation/oneDAL/blob/main/INSTALL.md#conda-development-environment-setup) for details.

 ## Docker Development Environment